 4. How well do the phones exclude outside noises?
 Normally, get a set of headphones that will exclude outside noises like running water, wind in the trees, or anything else that might distract you from the detector sounds.
 Sometimes it may be advantageous to use phones that let you hear outside noises, like in bear or snake country.
 Or maybe in real hot climates bulky units get too warm.
-But from a pure detecting standpoint noise excluding headphones are best.
+But from a pure detecting standpoint sound excluding headphones are best.
 Earbuds are perfectly acceptable however for quieter locations.

 5. How well do the headphones fit and feel?
 Imagine they are going to be on your head for 12 hours.
 Something that feels good initially can feel pretty bad in a few hours.
 Beware of headphones that are too tight or that have too little padding.
 I prefer phones that completely cover my ear and seal to the side of my head.
 I do not like the kind that squash my ear but people's preferences vary.
 Make sure your headphones are comfortable for long hours of use.